programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 R can perform analysis and data storage without the use of a relational database.
 However, there are times when databases are very useful including:
  - Placing the results of an R program on a web site where the data can be interacted with.
- - Handling more data that R can store in memory alone.
+ - Handling more data than R can store in memory alone.
  - When data is stored in a relational database already.
  - Working with the data of different entities that are related to one another.
 An example would be a database of soldiers of two different armies that fought a battle where we wanted to know what squad, platoon, company and brigade each solider was part of.